 Jem has the personality of a diva goddess and is the most precious and amazing being in my household.
 I chose a female dog because I never had a daughter, and I needed more female energy around me.
 Jem has undoubtedly saved my life.
 Five years ago, my younger brother passed away, and then we experienced a pandemic.
 As a result, my mental health was declining.
 But when we got Jem, she restored in me how beautiful unconditional love is.
 She gave me hope and taught me patience and love.
 She will be two years old next month, and I'm so blessed every day I get to be with her, wake up with her and take care of her.
 She is the light within my darkness and has helped me pull myself out of grief like nothing else.

 I'm very overprotective of her and her health, and that's why I put her on a raw diet and Fab4 since I got her.
 I've decided to keep her as natural as possible for as long as possible, and she's thriving!
 Jem loves to collect all her toys, slippers, and socks in the home and hoard them at our back door.
 She loves the outdoors and going for walks – she's extremely curious and protective.
 I feel incredibly blessed to have her beautiful soul gracing me daily with her presence.
-I love her so much and can't imagine my life without her. - Amanda D.
+I love her so much and can't imagine my life without her

-Time to Thrive!
+Time To Thrive!

 In 2016 after a bad experience with kibble we searched the web for better nutrition, and there was Dr. Dobias.